paulohp/vimfiles/README.md

-pedrofranceschi's vimfiles
+paulopires's vimfiles
 ========

-These are my vimfiles.
-I created them almost from scratch when I started using Vim and adapted them to my needs.
+These are my vimfiles. based on @pedrofranceschi

 #### What's included